nodejs/TSC/Project Lifecycle.md

 * TC is 5 members or greater.
 * No more than 1/4 of the TC is affiliated with the same employer.
-* Members of the TC live in at least 4 different timezones.
+* Members of the TC live in at least 4 different timezones and representing no fewer than three countries.
 * The decision making and release process is documented and publicly accessible.

 A project may apply to graduate from incubation at any time by calling for a vote in the TSC.